On this page

 September 2018 to October 2018: Site walk event, online engagement and community brieﬁng.

-In September 2018, the Department of Health and Human Services established the Bills Street Hawthorn Consultative Committee.
+In September 2018, the Department of Health and Human Services established the Bills Street Consultative Committee.

-The committee will bring together key community members and representatives of local organisations to provide advice on the redevelopment of the site.
-The committee will encourage residents and groups to have their say on the future of the site.
+The committee, chaired by Mr John Kennedy MP – State Member for Hawthorn, brings together key community members and representatives of local organisations to provide advice on the redevelopment of the site.
+The committee encourages residents and groups to have their say on the future of the site.

 Members will represent their communities, providing feedback to support the successful delivery of the estate renewal.
 Members are bound by the Bills Street Hawthorn Consultative Committee Terms of Reference and Code of Conduct.